sferik/t-ruby/README.md

 ## Submitting an Issue
 We use the [GitHub issue tracker][issues] to track bugs and features.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
-You can indicate support for an existing issue by voting it up.
 When submitting a bug report, please include a [Gist][] that includes a stack trace and any details that may be necessary to reproduce the bug, including your gem version, Ruby version, and operating system.
 Ideally, a bug report should include a pull request with failing specs.

 [gist]: https://gist.github.com/